 - Managing trade statistics; and

-- Protecting Canadians and other countries through identification of goods.
+- Protecting Canadians and other countries through the identification of goods.

-As a business owner that is importing or exporting goods, it is your responsibility to use the correct HS code for your products.
+As a business owner who is importing or exporting goods, it is your responsibility to use the correct HS code for your products.

-How can I find the right HS code to use?
+How can I find the right Harmonized system code to use?

 In this example above, each number relates to a specific identifier.
 The first two digits, ‘39’ reference Chapter 39: plastics and articles thereof.
 This is followed by ‘24’ referencing Heading 24: tableware and kitchenware.
 The next two digits, ‘10’ refer to the Subheading 10: Salt, pepper, ketchup dispensers, and similar products.
 Now, if the product was a plastic container of a different nature, let’s say a yogurt container, it would fall under a different heading number, therefore creating a different HS code altogether.